Alan A. Brown

 Alan A. Brown (born Andor Braun, March 20, 1928 – March 22, 2010) was a Hungarian professor of Economics.
 He founded the international honor society in Economics, Omicron Delta Epsilon (ODE), while he was a student at City College of New York (CCNY) in 1955.
 The society now has 600 chapters worldwide.
 Brown arrived in the U.S. in 1949 at age 21, having survived the Nazi Holocaust as the sole survivor of his family (except for three scattered cousins), without money or knowledge of English.

 Early life

 Alan Brown was born Andor Braun—commonly known as "Bandi"—to middle-class parents, Erna Kallós Braun and Sándor Braun in Miskolc, Hungary, on March 20, 1928.

-According to the Jewish custom, he was named for his uncle Andor, who died before he was born.
-Andor's grave was one of the very few graves that exist in Alan's family.
+According to the Jewish custom, he was named after his uncle Andor, who died before he was born.
+Andor's grave was one of the very few graves that existed in his family.
 The Holocaust, which took many other lives in his family, did not allow for proper burial of one's kind.